ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 Doberkat has a longer article on [[Eilenberg-Moore algebra]]s of the Giry monad as item 5 [here](http://ls10-www.cs.uni-dortmund.de/index.php?id=18).
 (Unfortunately, the monograph 'Stochastic Relations: Foundations for Markov Transition Systems' doesn't appear to be available.)
 There are two monads being treated here, one which sends a Polish space to the space of all probability measures, the other to the space of all subprobability measures.
 The extra structure relating to these monads, is that of a (positive) convex structure.
 In the case of a convex structure, this intuitively captures the idea that a weighted sum of points in the space has barycentre within the space.

-[Sturtz] exploits the close relationship between the tensor product structure of the two categories, measurable spaces and convex spaces, to generalize the fundamental results of Doberkat, to arbitrary measurable spaces, not just Polish spaces.
+([Sturtz17](#Sturtz)) exploits the close relationship between the tensor product structure of the two categories, measurable spaces and convex spaces, to generalize the fundamental results of Doberkat, to arbitrary measurable spaces, not just Polish spaces.
 With this generalization, the Giry-algebras are (characterized as) convex spaces.

 ## Related constructions